 Accounting principles generally require that recognized revenue, expenses, gains and losses be included in net income.
 Although certain changes in assets and liabilities, such as unrealized gains and losses on available for sale securities, are reported as a separate component of the stockholders' equity section of the Consolidated Balance Sheets, such items, along with net income, are components of comprehensive income.
-Effective January 1, 2018, the Bank adopted FASB ASU 2016-01, Financial Instruments - Overall, (Subtopic 825-10).
-Consequently, beginning January 1, 2018, equity securities (except those accounted for under the equity method of accounting or those that result in consolidation of the investee) are measured at fair value with changes in fair value recognized in net income.
-As a result, net unrealized gains and losses for equity securities are no longer reflected in accumulated other comprehensive income ("AOCI") (See Note 3) and at December 31, 2018 and 2019, the Bank had no AOCI.
+The Bank did not have any accumulated other comprehensive income at December 31, 2019 and 2020.